CUCTF/ctf-writeups/kalmarctf-2025/pwn/kalmarvm/README.md

 more bugs like this one, many of which are probably less obvious) is a lack of discipline around guest-provided inputs.
 In a secure hypervisor, *everything* passed from the guest should be considered untrusted, and should be subject to sanity checks.

+Even without appropriate bounds-checking, some generic mitigation techniques might still make exploitation more difficult or even impossible for this kind of vulnerability:
+- Randomization like PIE or ASLR might make constructing a job payload pointed at `execve` harder, and control flow integrity (CFI) checks might recognize that an indirect job call is malicious.
+- Process isolation or sandboxing of hypervisor components that directly interact with the guest may prevent an exploit from converting control over the isolated device emulator into root code execution on the host.
+- Other design changes that replace or abstract virtqueue communication with better-defined channels may reduce the attack surface containing these kinds of bugs, but at the cost of guest-to-host transfer speed.
+- Since this kind of vulnerability does not involve an out-of-bounds write, protections against memory corruption like stack canaries or W^X do not prevent exploitation; the malicious 'job' structure is legitimately copied into host memory that the guest must be allowed to influence.

 ## Configuration Notes